JeanBaptisteServais/QLearning/README.md

 nb: he go top/bot because missile takes 5 iterations for moving !!
+And he doesn't go to the green because wasn't finish (oups)

 Egreedy: exploration 100% 5000 first iteration, down each 2000 iteration after to 0% (down it of 10%) <br>